Events

 Indigenist Assemblage

-Dr Ali Drummond will present The Lowitja Journal‘s first online webinar for the year on 8 April 2026 to kick off the Knowing, Being and Doing webinar series.
-This Indigenist...
+Dr Ali Drummond presented The Lowitja Journal‘s first online event for the year on 8 April 2026 to kick off the Knowing, Being and Doing webinar series.
+This Indigenist Assemblage...

-These workshops will create space for learning, connection, and shared knowledge alongside esteemed scholars and leaders, including Professor James Ward, Professor Sandra Eades, Stephen Harfield, Mr Robbie Palm, and Associate...
+These Adelaide workshops created space for learning, connection, and shared knowledge alongside esteemed scholars and leaders: Professor James Ward, Professor Sandra Eades, Stephen Harfield, Mr Robbie Palm, and Associate Professor...

 Lowitja Learning Summit: Ngumbaay-dyil Yalbilinya (all together, learn)